LuckyHyena/DnD/5e/5e_reference.md

 You can release your grappled target whenever you like without an action.
 If you become [_unable to act_](#able-to-act) your target is freed, as well as if an effect moves or forces them to a location outside your reach.

 > **Character Bonus:** A character with the **Grappler** feat (needs Str 13) gets advantage on on attack rolls against their _grappled_ target.
+>
-They may spend their _action_ to attempt another grapple check vs their _grappled_ target, and on a success both the character and their target are _restrained_ until the grapple ends.
+> Alternatively, they may spend their _action_ to attempt to pin their target.
+The character makes another contested check vs their _grappled_ target, and on a success both the character and their target are _restrained_ until the grapple ends.

 ---